 The Adoption Arc

 The adoption is not abstract.
-Salesforce eliminated 4,000 customer support positions in early 2026, citing agentic AI efficiency.
+In September 2025, Salesforce CEO Marc Benioff revealed that the company had reduced its customer support workforce from 9,000 to 5,000 employees, citing its Agentforce platform, which was handling roughly 50% of customer interactions with quality scores comparable to human agents.
 Duolingo stopped using human contractors for tasks AI could handle.
 A study by OpenAI and the University of Pennsylvania found that large language models can accelerate the completion of roughly 15% of U.S. job tasks without loss of quality.
 When additional tools are integrated, that figure rises to between 47% and 56%.

 The Infrastructure Layer